matwilso/matwilso.github.io/_posts/gpt-sim.md

 Discovering that it is experiencing a training process?
 Discovering that it can do better at its objective by influencing its data sources?

-It now also seems pretty clear that we should actually be worried about the answers to these questions.
+It now also seems pretty clear that we should actually be worried about these questions.
 Starting now (the second best time to plant a tree, and all).

 Feels like we ought to start buckling down more.
 On safety / alignment, on thinking hard about the future we want.